Unispace365/ds_cinder/doc/basics/Network Synchronization.md

 A couple important points to note here:

-* The base sprite handleBlobeFromClient() and handleBlobFromServer() should always be used in those callbacks.
+* The base sprite handleBlobFromClient() and handleBlobFromServer() should always be used in those callbacks.
 The base sprite functions route the messages to the correct sprites
 * In the installAsClient() piece, the CustomSprite type is specified in the template for handleBlobFromServer().
 That bit is how the client can instantiate your CustomSprite on the client side
 * In the constructor, the blob type is applied to the base sprite property of mBlobType, so the sprite knows about this specific type
 * Dirty state and attributes are declared in the anonymous namespace.